-If you want more fresh air after your hike, take a tour at one of the Grand Valley’s farms.
-Western Slope peaches need no introduction, but they’re far from the area’s only offering.
+If you want more fresh air after your hike, take a tour at one of the local farms.
+Grand Junction peaches need no introduction, but they’re far from the area’s only offering.
 Take a tour of the orchards of Aloha Organic Fruit to find out about the eleven varieties of organic peaches that this family farm produces.
 For a sweet-smelling diversion, head to Sage Creations Organic Farm for a tour of their cherry orchard and lavender fields.
 Refresh after your tour with lemonade and lavender cookies in their farm stand, or take home one of their lavender-infused bath products from the gift shop.

 There’s no better way to relax after a long day of hiking than with an afternoon at the spa, and Grand Junction has world-class offerings for the weary traveler.
 For a full-service spa with hot stone massage, try Crush Salon & Day Spa.
 They offer a full menu of pampering options, including massage, vichy showers, manicures, and pedicures.
 Salon Capelli is more beauty-oriented, with scalp treatments, facials, and manicures on the menu.